jundalisay/spblist/content/en/material/solutions/replacing-einstein.md

 In normal movement, light is a wave.
 But it becomes a particle whenever it hits something.

 This is now seen in the double-slit experiment where the insertion of a filter converts electrons from waves into particles.
+The continued sending of particles then forms a wave pattern.

 This destroys the idea that the act of observation collapses wave function.

 Descartes' analogy for light being a particle was a tennis ball hitting the water.

+{{< img src="/graphics/physics/tennis2.jpg" alt="Tennis photons" >}}

 A tennis ball hitting the water can have 3 outcomes depending on the energy of the ball.

-It can be deflected if it has high energy (line ABL), go straight if it has medium energy (line ABD), and sink down if it has less energy (line ABG).
+1. It can be deflected if it has high energy (line ABL)
+2. It can go straight if it has medium energy (line ABD)
+3. Iit can sink down if it has less energy (line ABG)

 This is now seen in the Photoelectric Effect credited to Einstein.